-6. Your work ethic has changed - You no longer have the drive and commitment which defined you as a "valued employee" due to decreased motivation and interest.
+6. Your work ethic has changed.
+You no longer have the drive and commitment which defined you as a "valued employee" due to decreased motivation and interest.
 The drive you once had to perform at your peak has waned over time which may indicate it's time to move on.

-7. Your good job may no longer be good for you - Continued exposure to a bad work environment could negatively impact your mental, emotional and physical health.
-High stress levels can lead to burnout which is characterized by fatigue, apathy, repeated mistakes, lack of focus, inability to concentrate, just to name a few.
+7. Your good job may no longer be good for you.
+Continued exposure to a bad work environment could negatively impact your mental, emotional and physical health.
+High-stress levels can lead to burnout which is characterized by fatigue, apathy, repeated mistakes, lack of focus, inability to concentrate, just to name a few.
 If your health is at risk and the situation is not changing, it might be time to quit.
 No amount of pay is worth those types of sacrifices.

-8. Your lifestyle no longer fits your job - Work-life balance is a concept heard more often these days, referring to our need to find a healthy relationship between time given to the workplace, one's personal life, and to one's social life.
+8. Your lifestyle no longer fits your job.
+Work-life balance is a concept heard more often these days, referring to our need to find a healthy relationship between the time given to the workplace, one's personal life, and to one's social life.
 If job demands are such that your job priorities more often take precedence over your personal life, mark it as a red flag.
 If adjustments to those priorities cannot be achieved, it may be time to consider leaving.

-10. It's time to consider starting your own business - Depending on your profession, you may be better off working for yourself rather than for someone else.
-Take inventory of your unique skills, experience, area of expertise, business acumen and entrepreneurial spirit.
+10. It's time to consider starting your own business.
+Depending on your profession, you may be better off working for yourself rather than for someone else.
+Take inventory of your unique skills, experience, area of expertise, business acumen, and entrepreneurial spirit.
 It might be your time to take a leap and explore the benefits of becoming your own boss.

 About seven years ago, I made the decision in my mind to leave my good job.
 I left two years later to expand on my dream.
 I knew it was time, despite much trepidation about having to learn the intricate details of starting my own business.
 Sometimes you just have to go for it, "on a wing and a prayer," with God as your business partner.— Janis Leslie Evans, M.Ed., N.C.C., L.P.C.